cocasema/micro-ROS-doc/Quick_start/Linux_quick_start.md

     ./string_publisher_c
     ```

-1. **Open new terminal in the running client-side docker container**
+1. **Open a new terminal in the running client-side docker container**

     ```shell
     sudo docker  exec -it client_docker bash